Article Overview: Living in Seattle, Moving to Seattle

 Sometime I grab drinks with friends after work and wander downtown until 9pm.
 Other times I’m home by 7pm.

-I don’t want to paint a false picture though because Seattle is definitely experiencing a housing crises (like most overpopulated cities in America).
+I don’t want to paint a false picture though because Seattle is definitely experiencing a housing crises (like so many cities in America).
 As such, homelessness is rampant and very apparent.

-Seattle restaurants are all about quality ingredients and local produce and let me tell you — we are all better for it.
-Local reigns supreme and you can definitely taste the difference.
+Seattle restaurants are all about quality ingredients and local produce and let me tell you, we are all better for it.
+You can definitely taste the difference.

 The seafood dishes in Seattle are some of the best you’ll find in the country but there’s also a great selection of Asian cuisine as well.

-Seattle has the 5th highest concentration of restaurants in the country (per 10,000 households).
-Plus, both chefs and critics love partaking in the city’s diverse culinary scene here — for instance, Anthony Bourdain is quoted as saying:
+Seattle has the 5th highest concentration of restaurants in America (per 10,000 households).
+Plus, both chefs and critics love partaking in the city’s diverse culinary scene here – for instance, Anthony Bourdain is quoted as saying:

 “Seattle has one of the best and most interesting food scenes in America.”Anthony Bourdain